Zinkelburger/x45s/Readme.md

 getValue, getSuit, setValue, setSuit are all defined

-operator< and all logical operators are defined
+operator< and all logical operators are defined.
+The comparison operators require the global variables `trump` and `suitLed` to be set, or they will not be able to work.

+There are other comparison functions where you can pass a local variable instead of setting a global variable `bool Card::lessThan(const Card& other, int inpSuit, int inpTrump)` is a member function.

 ## trumpGlobalVariable
 The program keeps track of the trump and suitLed via global variables.
 Only x45s should update them.